tomcashman/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 From: myemailaddress@gmail.com
 Subject: test email

-hello world!
+test email
 ```

-Note the blank line after the subject, everything after this line is the body of the email.
-When you're finished, press Ctrl-D. sSMTP may take a few seconds to send the message before closing.
+Insert blank line after `Subject:`.
+This is the body of the email.
+Press `CTRL-D` to send message.
+Sometimes I need to press `CTRL-D` a second time after about 10 seconds if the message is not sent.

 ### <a name="upgrades"></a>Enable Automatic Upgrades